Brojakhoeman/Gemma4Prompt/README.md

 updated so now if you  *put something in *asterisk**  it will always be injected into the prompt exactly how you put it (good for lora activations or key phrases that work)

+MODE > "PREVIEW" - generates the prompt, keep pressing run on comfyui to roll prompts if your not happy,  MODE "SEND" - kill llama and the model. - now you can use the prompt and it wont take any system resources - swap back to prewview to get a new prompt.

 <img width="324" height="546" alt="image" src="https://github.com/user-attachments/assets/63d3fc14-d58d-421d-aea8-419f9ab057c9" />